imperial-genomics-facility/igf-pipeline-help/demultiplexing.md

   </code></pre>
 </div>

+Additionally, for the short read cycles (less than 22 bp for R1 or R2), default value for bcl2fastq param **--mask-short-adapter-reads** is modified with the length of the read cycle.

 ## Samplesheet Format

 Samplesheets are plain text files, separated by commas, with name `SampleSheet.csv`.
 It is divided into multiple sections, which are marked by a line starting with a section label.
 Please check [Illumina documentation](https://www.illumina.com/content/dam/illumina-marketing/documents/products/technotes/sequencing-sheet-format-specifications-technical-note-970-2017-004.pdf) for more details about the samplesheet file format specification.